 The first population is the Korean population.
 They eat far more vegetables than found in the typical Western diet.
 But because the vegetables have a large amount of sodium added, the Koreans have a prevalence of hypertension similar to the Western prevalence.
 And yes, they suffer the consequences of that increase in hypertension.
 The number 1 and 2 killers in Korea are stroke and coronary heart disease (1).

 The second population eating a plant based diet with a high prevalence of hypertension is the Indian population.
 An estimated 30 to 50% of India is vegetarian.
 Yet they have a prevalence of hypertension of 33% in the cities and 25% rurally.
-One group of Indians, the tea garden workers, have a prevalence of 46 to 61%.
+One group of Indians, the tea garden workers, have a prevalence of hypertension of 46 to 61%.
 Indians add salt to many dishes.
 Their average salt intake is 10 grams a day.
 In one study, the tea garden workers were found to consume 20 to 30 grams a day.

 Most Important Factor In Plant Based Diet

 Many of those promoting a plant-only diet are satisfied by simply showing that those eating more plants have a health advantage over omnivores eating a typical Western diet.
 However, it is important to study what it is about plants that gives this advantage.
-Otherwise those practicing a plant only diet can go wrong and wind up eating the type of diet found in Korea and India.
+Otherwise, those practicing a plant only diet can go wrong.
+They can wind up eating the type of diet found in Korea and India.

 There are many components of plants that may contribute to a healthy diet.
 Plants are nutrient dense with a variety of vitamins, minerals and phytochemicals.
 They are low in saturated fat, with few exceptions.
 Many are high in fiber.
 And they have slowly absorbing carbohydrates.